Groundhog

 *

 Many parents see the footage of the Palestinian father frantically searching the rubble for his children.
-They feel the grip of his horror and hold their kids close, sick with understanding.
+They feel the grip of his horror and hold their kids close, sickened with understanding.

-Then the grind calls - the bus pulls up, the timer dings, the toddler shrieks - and everyone moves on.
+Then the grind calls.
+The bus pulls up, the egg timer dings, the toddler shrieks, and everyone moves on.

 *